Looking for the spookiest things to do for Halloween in Toronto? Trust this local goth girl to give you the best tips

 Black Lagoon Pop up

 A very cool addition to the Halloween scene in Toronto is this pop-up horror-themed bar.
 It’s like the Spirit Halloween store had a secret speakeasy, with mood lighting, lots of skeletons, and custom creepy concoctions.
 Sometimes hosts drag performances or other events.
-For 2024, find it in the basement of Bar Mordecai on Dundas Street West.
+Dates and location for 2025 are TBC follow them on IG.

 Dinner at Storm Crow Manor